bowltd/SDK-Tutorials/Step_2_Locomotion/README.md

 The key libraries are:
 - **OpenCV** - a library of programming functions mainly for real-time computer vision

-If you are trying the C++ version of these tutorials make sure you have followed Step_0_Dependencies to set up your system
+Before trying these tutorials make sure you have followed the instructions from Step_0_Dependencies to set up the development environment for your chosen programming language.

+These tutorials also assume you have installed the BOW Hub available for download from https://bow.software and that you have registered for a Standard Subscription or using the 30 day free trial which is required to simulate robots.

+Go ahead and open a simulated robot of your choice.
+For this tutorial we recommend:
+- a quadruped like the DEEP Robotics - Lite 3
+- a humanoid like the Softbank Robotics - Nao.

+You can still try connecting to one of the industrial robots if only to check the SDK's behaviour when the vision modality is not available.
+However, if you do want to get a video stream from the robot select a robot that has a vision modality.